xkollar/xkollar.github.io/data/posts/2026-07-31-pizza-time.markdown

 ## Maximizing Savings

-Faithful to the tradition of [spherical cow](https://en.wikipedia.org/wiki/Spherical_cow) we will ignore delivery/packaging/… costs.
+Faithful to the tradition of the [spherical cow](https://en.wikipedia.org/wiki/Spherical_cow) we will ignore delivery/packaging/… costs.
 <!-- Not sure why everyone gives "spherical chicken in a vacuum"
-to Big Bang theory, we had joke like that looong before that -->
+to Big Bang theory, we had a joke like that looong before that -->

-Given group of people wanting to buy pizzas priced
+Given a group of people wanting to buy pizzas priced
 $\pi = (p_1, p_2, p_3, \cdots, p_n) \in \mathbb{R}_+^n$, how to form groups of three
 to maximize our savings with 2+1 offer?
 (We can always make things divide evenly by three by filling with empty pizza $\varepsilon$ valued 0.)

 <details>
 <summary>
-One can try brute force, but that is a no way to feed a large crowd of hungry people who are not willing to wait until you iterate through all the permutations/combinations/…
+One can try brute force, but that is no way to feed a large crowd of hungry people who are not willing to wait until you iterate through all the permutations/combinations/…
 </summary>